ImYourGroupSenpai/WhoIsYourSenpai/README.md

 # Who Is Your Senpai ???
 [General Info]

--There are 2 senpai in your group.
+-There are 2 P'Group in your group.

 -simple clues are written in your name tag
   1st person : เอ๋อ